Storyline 360 Accessibility Conformance Report

 Not Applicable

-Storyline 360 does not provide help mechanisms.
+Storyline 360 does not include built-in help mechanisms within course content.

 3.3.1 Error Identification (Level A)